 Duck Trivia Facts

 - All types of ducks are part of the bird family Anatidae, which also includes swans and geese.
 There are between 140 and 175 birds in the Anatidae family, though not all of them are considered ducks.

-- There are species of ducks found worldwide on every continent except Antarctica.
-Some duck species, such as the mallard, are found throughout the world, while others have very restricted ranges.
+- There are species of ducks found on every continent except Antarctica.
+Some duck species, such as the mallard, are found in multiple places throughout the world, while others have very small, restricted ranges.

 - A baby duck is called a duckling, and an adult male duck is referred to as a drake.
 An adult female duck is called a hen or a duck, and a group of ducks can be called a raft, a team, or a paddling.
 Generic terms like bird, chick, and flock also apply to ducks.

 - All ducks have highly waterproof feathers as a result of an intricate feather structure and a waxy coating that's spread on each feather while preening.
 A duck's feathers are so waterproof that, even when the duck dives underwater, its downy underlayer of feathers right next to the skin will stay completely dry.
 The uropygial gland at the base of the tail produces the waxy oil that coats feathers so well—many other birds also have the same gland.